Panna cotta: Garnishes

 Panna cotta is often served with a coulis of berries or a sauce of caramel or chocolate.
 It may be covered with other fruits or liqueurs.

 Related dishes

 Bavarian cream is similar to panna cotta but usually includes eggs as well as gelatin and is mixed with whipped cream before setting.

-Blancmange is sometimes thickened with gelatin or isinglass, sometimes with starch.
+Blancmange is sometimes thickened with gelatin or isinglass, and sometimes with cornstarch.

 Panna cotta is sometimes called a custard, but true custard is thickened with egg yolks, not gelatin.
+A lighter version substitutes cream with Greek yogurt.